Luther College Nordic Choir to perform Tour Homecoming Concert in Decorah

 Rapids City

-Sammy Ferguson, junior
+Sammy Ferguson, senior

 Rock Island